Vinimoga/Portf-lio/Projetos/DoomLikeGame/DevLog.md

 object rendering, but it failed, I'll try it again later, for now I'll try to make the game more absurd with the map creation.

-I discovered that you can go out of bounds.
+I discovered that you can go out of bounds, this is fun lol.

 This has been a good experience, because I'm feeling extra happy.
-Now that my college have entered a strike i'll have more time to build my game from the ground Up.
+Now that my college have entered a strike I'll have more time to build my game from the ground Up.

+1229 - I was away for a long time because of my colege and my work, but now I got my well deserved vaccation, so, to rest my body and soul
+I'll do more of my game.
+I need to get this game more complex and animated, and for the first time in a long time I am animated.
+In the next few days I'll get some objetives to myself, starting with:
+- Creation of Enemy entities;
+- adding texture to the walls;
+- creating a bigger and complex map;
+- upgrading the movement system;
+- giving the 'flashlight' effect;

+For now this will be it, yesterday I already got started with the movement upgrade, giving a change in the angle of the character with the mouse.
+Let's get started.

+2024: